shuvangkardas/blog/_posts/2022-08-19-How-To-Remember-Confusion-Matrix;-True-Positive,-True-Negative,-False-Positive-and-False-Negative.md

 Hi, I’m **Shuvangkar Das** — a power systems researcher with a Ph.D. in Electrical Engineering, currently working as a Research Engineer at EPRI.
 I work at the intersection of power electronics, inverter-based DERs (IBRs), and AI to help build smarter, greener, and more stable electric grids.

 My work spans large-scale EMT simulations, firmware development, reinforcement learning, and hardware prototyping.
 Beyond engineering, I’m also a [YouTuber](https://www.youtube.com/@ShuvangkarDas) and content creator — sharing hands-on insights on productivity, research, and knowledge management.
 My goal is simple: to make complex ideas more accessible and actionable for everyone.

-**Real stories.
-Practical lessons.
-Right in your inbox.**
-No spam—just once a week.
-{% include newsletter.html %}

 <p><strong>Connect with me:<br></strong>
 <a href="https://www.youtube.com/@ShuvangkarDas" target="_blank">
     <img src="https://img.shields.io/badge/YouTube-Subscribe-red?style=for-the-badge&logo=youtube">